Paciente8159/uCNC-modules/tft_display/README.md

 ## Adding tft_display to µCNC

-To use the tft_display parser module follow these steps:
+To use the tft_display module follow these steps:

 1. Copy the `tft_display` directory and place it inside the `src/modules/` directory of µCNC
 2. Follow instructions to install the LVGL module.